 Amelia (Mimi) Cheer was the most amazing chef and produced a stunning, three course meal each evening, which was gluten free and plant based.
 I asked Mimi if she would be happy for me to feature her ‘Toto friendly’ creations on here and I’m delighted to say that she said YES!
 More from Mimi shortly.

 So, the bit you’ve probably been waiting for.
-Here is one of the menus which the wonderful Mimi created and the recipes so that you can recreate them at home!
+Here is one of the menus Mimi created and the recipes so that you can recreate them at home!